ilyasergey/YSC2229/source/wsl.rst

 and the related software using `Windows Subsystem for Linux
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_, a
 utility that allows to run a distribution of Linux within your Windows 10 system.
-This set up takes a large number of steps, but once you're done with it, you'll have a premium support for OCaml, and also a fully functional Linux distribution installed on your machine.
+This setup takes a large number of steps, but once you're done with it, you'll have a premium support for OCaml, and also a fully functional Linux distribution installed on your machine.